KIO2gamer/project-kiyo/README.md

 -   A big thank you to the Discord.js community for the fantastic library and support.
 -   Thanks to all the contributors (Use `/credits` in Discord) who have helped make Kiyo possible!
+-   Thanks to ChatGPT's custom GPT, Discord Bot Builder, for optimizing and giving more suggestions to the errors I've encountered.